awsdocs/aws-java-developer-guide/doc_source/examples/s3/objects.rst

 **Code:**

 .. literalinclude:: ../../example_code/s3/src/main/java/aws/example/s3/CopyObject.java
-   :lines: 45-54
+   :lines: 46-52
    :dedent: 8

 See the :sdk-examples-java:`complete example <s3/CopyObject.java>`.

-You can use :methodname:`copyObject` with :ref:`deleteObject <delete-object>` to **move** or **rename** an object, by first copying the object to a new name (you can use the same bucket as both the source and destination) and then deleting the object from its old location.
+.. note:: You can use :methodname:`copyObject` with :ref:`deleteObject <delete-object>` to **move** or **rename** an object, by first copying the object to a new name (you can use the same bucket as both the source and destination) and then deleting the object from its old location.

 .. _delete-object: